L'Origine du monde: Influence

-The explicitness of the picture may have served as an inspiration, albeit with a satirical twist, for Marcel Duchamp's last major work, Étant donnés (1946–1966), a construction also featuring the image of a woman lying on her back with her legs spread.
+The explicit nature of the picture may have served as an inspiration, albeit with a satirical twist, for Marcel Duchamp's last major work, Étant donnés (1946–1966), a construction also featuring the image of a woman lying on her back with her legs spread.
+On 21 September 1958, Duchamp and his wife Alexina visited Lacan in Guitrancourt and saw the painting.

 In 1989, French artist Orlan created the cibachrome L'origine de la guerre (The Origin of War), a version of L'origine du monde showing a penile erection.

 Brazilian artist Vik Muniz created two versions of the famous painting.
 "The first [1999] is a photograph made of dust or dirt, which plays with the common moralist association between female genitalia and filth.
 In the second piece [2013], Muniz remakes L'Origine from an assemblage of journal clippings that are reminiscent of the anatomic and artistic procedure of cutting that produced [...] the female body."

 Two Origins of the World (2000) by Mexican artist Enrique Chagoya "recycles L'Origine du monde as a spectral backdrop behind three solid black, blue and white squares of canvas in three of the corners of the painting.
 In the foreground of the bottom right corner, an indigenous man sits at a fourth canvas, this one on an easel, apparently 'interpreting' the Courbet painting."

 In 2002, American artist Jack Daws created an homage to the painting.
 Entitled Origins of the World, it is a collection of various photographs of vulvas, taken from pornographic magazines, and framed in montage.

 The British artist Anish Kapoor created an installation in 2004 called L'Origine du monde, which references Courbet's painting.
 The piece is in the 21st Century Museum of Contemporary Art, Kanazawa in Japan.

 The image is also referenced as inspiring Catherine Breillat's filming of the female genitalia in her 2004 film Anatomie de l'enfer (Anatomy of Hell).

 The Serbian performance artist Tanja Ostojić parodied the work in a poster in 2005, informally called the "EU panties" poster.
 Like Courbet's painting, the poster proved controversial, and was ultimately removed from the art exhibition in which it was originally displayed.

 The French artist Bettina Rheims closes The Book of Olga (2008) with a photo of protagonist Olga Rodionova depicting L'Origine du monde almost completely.
 The few differences represent the evolution of tastes from the 19th to the 21st centuries: perfectly depilated genitalia with clitoral piercing jewelry and an intimate tattoo of Olga Rodionova, in comparison to the natural hairy look of Constance Quéniaux.
 The controversial book gained wide fame and became the subject of a legal fight in Russia.